tretoef-estrella/sloane-coherence-records/README.md

 ## Contact

-Rafael Amichis Luengo · Madrid · independent researcher
+Rafael Amichis Luengo · Madrid · independent researcher. email: tretoef@gmail.com

 For research collaborations, licensing inquiries, or to discuss the methodology in depth, please open a GitHub issue or contact via the email listed on this account's GitHub profile.